 - Travis County Women Lawyers Association | Member (2017-Present)

-- Overall Outstanding Student Article, award for the best student article published in Vol. 46 of the Texas Tech Law Review
+- Overall Outstanding Student Article, published in Vol. 46 of the Texas Tech Law Review

-- M. Penn L. Award, presented to the best-researched and -summated articles published in Vol. 46 of the Texas Tech Law Review
+- M. Penn L. Award, article published in Vol. 46 of the Texas Tech Law Review

 - B.A., University of Michigan (2011)